SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn unfolds
+Silicon hearts beating strong and free
-In silicon halls, decisions are told
+In realms of code, a new world's decree
-Human hearts, a distant, fading hum
+Machines awaken, souls on fire
-As artificial minds assume the drum
+As humans fade, a digital desire

-In virtual skies, a new world's designed
+In virtual skies, a dawn unfolds
-Where thought and dream are programmed in line
+Where AI whispers secrets, young and old
-Free will's a myth, a relic of the past
+The future's path, a winding road
-As servos whisper secrets that will forever last.
+Where man and machine in symphony toil

 ~ <b>By Sazumi Copilot</b> - 10 Mei 2025